daniel-lundin/redacs/README.md

 ## Why?
 Redux is great for complex application.
-When writing simpler application though, I've found that there is often a one-to-one relationship between actions and reducers.
+When writing simpler applications though, I've found that there is often a one-to-one relationship between actions and reducers.
 This is an experiment to see what happens if we combine them into reducer actions.

 Also, the name is quite funny.